GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-25-jpa-sql-and-embeddable.md

     private String cbsWijkenEnBuurten;
 ```

-Note that if you autogenerate getter and setter for this field in Intellij, these methods will be named _getCbsWijkenEnBuurten_ and _setCbsWijkenEnBuurten_.
-Note the added capital.
+Note also that if you autogenerate getter and setter for this field in Intellij, these methods will be named _getCbsWijkenEnBuurten_ and _setCbsWijkenEnBuurten_.
+A capital is added.

 ### Using JDBC

 Spring Boot autoconfigures JdbcTemplate if you (1) add `spring-boot-starter-jdbc` or `spring-boot-starter-data-jpa` to the class path and (2) if you provide the database connection properties in application.properties.
-The former results in the Jdbc dependencies being on the classpath, the latter in the autoconfiguration of a DataSource bean.
-If this bean is available then the JdbcTemplate can and will be autoconfigured as well.
+The former results in the transitive Jdbc dependencies being on the classpath, the latter in the autoconfiguration of a DataSource bean.
+If this bean is available then the JdbcTemplate can and will be autoconfigured.

-Given that the JdbcTemplate bean exists, you can inject it into a Jcbc repository class.
+Given that the JdbcTemplate bean exists, you can inject it into a Jdbc repository class.
 Of course constructor injection is the most proper way to do it but @Autowired is also possible.
-Note that if you combine Sjpring Boot JPA with hardcore Jdbc, you need an interface for the first and a class for the latter.
+Note that if you combine Spring Boot JPA with hardcore Jdbc, you need an interface for the first and a class for the latter.
 This repository class can look like this (see also a dedicated [blog post](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-07-01-spring-exam-jdbc.md):

 ```
 @Repository